 Ready to hit the road?
 Use the button below to view the detailed directions and to send this itinerary directly to Google Maps on your smartphone.

 You’ll kickstart your adventure in Lewisburg, which has been dubbed “America’s Coolest Small Town.”
-Grab breakfast and a cup of coffee at The Wild Bean and stop by Harmony Ridge Gallery for some boutique browsing.
+Start your morning off right with breakfast and a hot cup of coffee at The Wild Bean.
 Don’t get in a hurry just yet—this mountain town is the perfect place for a morning stroll before hitting the road.
 Carnegie Hall is a historic landmark worth a peek, one of just four remaining Carnegie’s in the world.
 After you’re done taking in the history, buckle up and head towards Marlinton on US 219.
 Enjoy this scenic drive, with lush forest views as far as the eye can see.

 Hop off US 219 just before Marlinton and head to Beartown State Park, where a sprawling boardwalk will take you from one end of the park to the next.
 After enjoying Beartown’s unusual rocky formations and overhanging cliffs, head up the road to Watoga State Park.
 Recently designated an official Dark Sky Park this scenic wonderland is best enjoyed after the sun goes down—so add a nighttime stop at Watoga to your bucket list for later.
 This state park is still a beauty any time of the day though, packed with opportunities for hiking, swimming, fishing and more.